-There are many important components to maintaining good health.
-If you’re looking to be healthier and avoid the doctor’s office, eat foods naturally rich in probiotics like raw dairy such as milk, cheese, yogurt, and kefir, or to find a good daily probiotic supplement to take.
+If you’re looking to be healthier and avoid the doctor’s office, eat foods naturally rich in probiotics like raw dairy such as fermented vegetables, milk, butter, cheese, yogurt, sour cream and kefir.

-Of course, eating a healthy diet and getting adequate rest are also really important.
-But your immune system, located in the intestinal tract, is the epicenter of health.
+Your immune system, located in the intestinal tract, is the epicenter of health.
 It controls how the body deals with illnesses, bacteria, viruses, and disease.
 The most integral component of the immune system is healthy bacteria, or probiotics.

 Probiotics are the opposite of antibiotics.
 These living bacterial microorganisms are essential in assisting the body’s naturally occuring flora to repopulate themselves.
 We have become so accustomed to doctors prescribing antibiotics for illness, we seldom stop to think what those medications are actually doing to the human body.
 While these drugs may have immediate short-term effects we consider convenient because they allow us to return to our normal everyday activities, antibiotics effectively kill all bacteria in the body.
 The result is a weakened immune system that is rendered defenseless to other invaders which may come in the future.
 This includes any viruses as well as unfriendly bacteria that may have mutated into some other strain.